princessbleach/Zoe-GPs-Writeup/README.md

 An initial mistake in the audio pre-production process was casting voice actors based on generic portfolio auditions rather than using lines from the game itself.
 While some actors were well-suited to their roles, others did not match the intended tone or character, resulting in inefficient use of studio time.
 In future projects, I would ensure that all actors are auditioned using game-specific lines.

+Before recording foley sounds, we mainly drew inspiration from the UNO mobile game (Mattel163, 2019).
+These sounds were easily replicable and perfect for our style of card game.
+This reference also allowed us to spot any missing card sounds in our asset list, such as table card slides etc.

 [Video Click Here: Card Sound Reference](https://youtu.be/z7AQ8vK9t64?si=akBoHI7FVHnE0Lxy)